 - Used oil from the kitchen areas are collected by Green Fuel, local recycling company.
 Green Fuel converts the oil into feed stock.

 The hotel deposits an average of 2000 litres of oil fortnightly.
-Initiated November , 2012 .
+Initiated November , 2012 and on-going.

-- Solid Waste Recycling Programme with Jamaica Recyclables : Cardboard, plastic bottles and paper recycling with the aid of a baler machine.
+- Solid Waste Recycling Program with Jamaica Recyclables: Cardboard, plastic bottles and paper recycling with the aid of a baler machine.
 Initiated May 2013.

 - Composting of vegetables and fruits peelings from our pantry, which is used as fertilizer for the property’s plants.